Opportunities to Plug into a Global Ministry Movement

 As the early church rapidly expanded, a need for a leadership structure developed.
-The offices of Bishop and Deacon were created.
+The offices of Elder Minister and Deacon Minister were created.
 Many ministry roles emerged out of these two offices.
 Roles such as preaching, teaching, serving, evangelizing and leading.

 This basic structure with some modification continued over the next five hundred years.
 Ordinary men and women were included in many ministry roles.
-Christian leaders reproducing Christian leaders were the norm.
-The heroic stories of leaders who were willing to be martyred from their faith still resonate today.
+Christian leaders reproducing Christian leaders was the norm.
+The heroic stories of leaders who were willing to be martyred for their faith still resonate today.

 Over the next five hundred years, the leadership structure of the church became more restrictive, more centralized, and less open to the gifts of ordinary Christians.
 Women were excluded from the ordained ministry.
 Ministry roles became more professional and limited to highly educated, well-connected people.
 The gap between the clergy and the laity increased.
 Ordained church leadership roles were becoming more political in nature than ministry in nature.